Al Jazeera journalist Shireen Abu Akleh shot dead while covering Israeli military operation in West Bank - Local News 8

 “According to the information we’ve gathered, it appears likely that armed Palestinians — who were indiscriminately firing at the time — were responsible for the unfortunate death of the journalist,” the prime minister said in a statement Wednesday.

+CNN has geolocated and verified multiple videos from the scene of the shooting.
+They reveal Israeli military firing in the streets nearby and armed Palestinians.
+While the videos are clearly filmed in the morning, CNN cannot be certain what date they were filmed, and whether they were filmed before or after the shooting of Abu Akleh.

-Abu Akleh was wearing a helmet and a bulletproof vest, with “press” clearly written on it, when she was shot.
+Video directly after Abu Akleh’s shooting show she was wearing a helmet and a bulletproof vest with “press” written on it when she was shot.

-A journalist who was covering Israel’s operation in Jenin on Wednesday alongside the slain Al Jazeera correspondent told CNN that Abu Akleh and other journalists made themselves known to Israeli forces in before they were shot at.
+Another journalist who was covering Wednesday in Jenin told CNN that Abu Akleh and other journalists made themselves known to Israeli forces in the area before she and Samudi were shot.

 “The occupation targeted Shireen while wearing a helmet, the injury was under the ear,” he added.
 “Shireen fell while she was wearing press (gear) and even with that the people who tried to save her were shot at, the targeting was clear against Shireen and against us as journalistic teams.”

-“Very sad to learn of the death of American and Palestinian journalist Shireen Abu Akleh of @AJArabic @AJEnglish,” said US Ambassador to Israel Tom Nides.
+“Very sad to learn of the death of American and Palestinian journalist Shireen Abu Akleh of @AJArabic @AJEnglish,” said Ambassador Tom Nides.
 “I encourage a thorough investigation into the circumstances of her death and the injury of at least one other journalist today in Jenin.”

+Nides is married to CNN executive Virginia Moseley, who is senior vice president of US newsgathering.

+State Department spokesperson Ned Price called for an “immediate and thorough” investigation into the killing saying that “those responsible must be held accountable.”

 Tributes started pouring in for Abu Akleh as news of her death spread.

-Abu Akleh’s colleague, Nida Ibrahim, said she was a “very well respected journalist” who had been working with Al Jazeera since the beginning of the second Palestinian Intifada in 2000, according to the network.
+Her colleague, Nida Ibrahim, said she was a “very well respected journalist.”

 “As you can imagine, this is a shock to the journalists who have been working with her,” Ibrahim said, in tears.

+“Qatar considers [this] a flagrant violation of international humanitarian law and a blatant infringement on freedom of media…and the right of people to obtain information,” the statement added.

+Al Jazeera is funded in part by the Qatari government and its main offices are in the capital Doha.

-Abu Akleh was born and raised in Jerusalem and belonged to a Christian family, according to Bir Zeit University, where she was a teacher.
-She was 51, according to the university.
+Abu Akleh had reported about the plight of Palestinians under Israeli occupation for over two and a half decades.
+She was born and raised in Jerusalem and belonged to a Christian family, according to Bir Zeit University, where she was a teacher.

-“She initially studied architecture at the University of Science and Technology in Jordan, then moved to the written journalism specialization, and obtained a bachelor’s degree from Yarmouk University in Jordan,” according to her university bio.

-She had worked with UNRWA, Voice of Palestine Radio, Amman Satellite Channel, the Miftah Foundation and Monte Carlo Radio before joining Al Jazeera.
+She joined Al Jazeera when it was established in 1997, at the age of 26, and became the face of Palestinian coverage for millions of Arab households.

+“Every house … inside Palestine or outside of Palestine, is mourning Shireen because she is our voice to the world,” said Terry Bullata, a friend and former schoolmate of Abu Akleh.
+“She is the voice of our suffering under the occupation.
+She is the voice of our aspiration for freedom.”

 The-CNN-Wire